-domain_name data_type Data type to use for the domain literalLiteral value to be used if no value is inserted constant function_name Built-in function to be used if no value if inserted constraint_name Name of constraint to be applied to domain boolean_expression Any expression that evaluates to true or false
+domain_name Name of the domain that to create data_type Data type to use for the domain constant Constant value to be used if no value is inserted function_name Built-in function to be used if no value if inserted constraint_name Name of constraint to be applied to domain boolean_expression .
+Any expression that evaluates to true or false dmsQL> CREATE DOMAIN Allnum AS INTEGER;

-Figure 3-36 CREATE DOMAIN syntax
+Figure 3-44 CREATE DOMAIN syntax

 The following creates a domain named AllNum based on the INTEGER data type.
-CREATE DOMAIN AllNum AS INTEGER

-The following creates a domain named AllNum based on the INTEGER data type that has a default value of 0.
+The following creates a domain named AllNum based on the INTEGER data type that has a default value of O.

-CREATE DOMAIN Allnum AS INTEGER DEFAULT 0
+dmSQL> CREATE DOMAIN AllNum AS INTEGER DEFAULT 0;